Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 As visible in this gif, the performance improvement is quite substantial.
 The gif shows the execution of the `find_similar` function with different number of probed clusters.

 ![Performance](./_assets/sql-kmeans-performance.gif)

+## Adding a new vector

+To add a new vector to the index, you can use the `find_cluster` function to find the cluster of the new vector and then insert the vector into the corresponding cluster.
+A full example is provided in the `src/sql/06-add-new-vector.sql` script.

+Adding a new vector to the index can deteriorate the quality of the index as new centroids are not calculated, so it is recommended to rebuild the index after adding a significant number of new vectors, to create new centroids and reassign the vectors to the new centroids.

 ## References